Author has written 9 stories for Lord of the Rings, and Silmarillion.

 Random bargain: I will read a story (or a chapter, whatever) written by anyone who can tell me the biggest geographical mistake Jackson made in his final Hobbit film.
 Not exaggerating.
 It's a doozy.

 Canonical gap-fillers: Since this is probably the largest focus of my writing, I feel obliged to make it clear just what a gap-filler to me is.
 Aside from filling in a questionable gap in canon, of course, it means not using any shortcuts to make the writing of it easier.
 It means the story being as authentic and logical as it can be.
+And while there are many interpretations of canon, nothing will contradict canon (though please read #3 under the "Critiquing" segment).

 My two cents on writing: The key to successful writing is successful characterization.
-Despite the very popular appearance of the importance of plot (and indeed, plot is of the upmost importance) it is ultimately the characters that drive a story.
+Despite the very popular appearance of the importance of plot (and yes, plot is of the upmost importance) it is ultimately the characters that drive a story.
 No matter how complex and jaw-dropping your plot is, it is the characters that keep the audience reading, though most readers don’t realize this.
 Without them, the story is dry and tedious, because face it; if your audience isn’t interested and hungry to learn about the characters, why would they care what happens to them, good or bad?
 They wouldn’t.
 Yes, plot is important, writing quality is important, suspension of disbelief is important, pacing is important, everything is important.
 But as much as the word of one avid reader counts, I can promise that the ultimate success to a story comes with the ultimate success of your characters’ development.
 Don’t ignore them.
 Let them grow.
 Let them tell the story for you.
 Let them become alive and vibrant to the point where you become as attached to them as your readers do.
 Have your plot planned out, but let your focus when writing be on those characters who are the actual ones carrying out the plot, and all else will flow from that.

 Reading yours: I am one of those people who welcome requests for me to review your story or another’s.
 Many people have done it and I hope many more people will.
 I only ask two things before you do.
 1.)
 Be certain you do not ask me blindly.
 Be cognizant of my caveats to reading others’ works, because if you request me to read a story with slash or smut, you’re going to be in for a lot more than just an honest review (if you even get that).
 Be aware of what I tolerate, and do not insult me by pretending otherwise (if I’m a stranger to you, reading this bio is all you have to do to know my likes/dislikes).
 And 2.) include some kind of reason as to why you want me to review your story.
 Believe me, I love being told about stories of which I am thoroughly unaware of their existence, particularly since I can’t browse for them as much as I used to.
 But I’d like to think that there is something valuable to my opinion that you would go so far as to ask for it, that I am not just seen as another number in your traffic tallies.
 Please do not ask me to review your story just because I offer to.
 Tell me, please, that there is some reason you want me, a stranger, to read your work, and it’s not just to win another review.
 Even if it’s simply that your respect my opinion and are curious about what I think of your story, then fine!
 Tell me that.
 I just don’t want to be treated like another number.
 And knowing helps stir the direction of my review, being aware of what you’re conscious of in your own story, whether a character, subplot, drama, etc. One person asked me because they were curious as to how canonically accurate their story was, so I knew to pay special extra attention to any canon used.
 One person asked me because their fic revolved around a character I love.
 Another included a theme I enjoy.
 One person wanted constructive criticism since no one else would give it.
 Any reason will suffice, just include one, even if it’s just, “I think you’ll enjoy this!”
 If you believe it will be worth my while to read your story because you think/know I will love/appreciate it, then I wholeheartedly welcome you telling me to read it for that alone.
 Seriously.
 And I know some people ask me to review because of the type of reviews I give. :) I’m not pointing a finger at them for that at all, but it brings me to my next point: